Senate Quietly Admits It Doesn't Protect Staffers' Personal Email Or Devices From Hacking

 But in that meeting, the agency spelled out what it would and would not cover.
 “The SAA believes that they are not allowed to use their government resources to secure the personal accounts of members or staff,” a source familiar with the meeting told BuzzFeed News.
 “They believe that there is a strict line in the sand.”

-Reached for comment, a Sergeant at Arms representative declined to give a formal statement, but told BuzzFeed News that its cybersecurity team’s specific directive is to protect Senate email accounts and Senate-issued devices.
+Reached for comment, a sergeant-at-arms representative declined to give a formal statement, but told BuzzFeed News that its cybersecurity team’s specific directive is to protect Senate email accounts and Senate-issued devices.

 But that could be a problem if a Senate staff member – there are thousands – uses a Senate device to also access personal email.
 If the staffer downloads a malicious program from personal email on a Senate-issued computer, that program could gain access to the device.